-Giving your dog calcium supplements might sound like a good idea because us humans are suggested to take it to help keep our bone structure strong.
-Some vets even recommend specially formulated calcium supplements for large breed dogs.
+Giving your dog calcium supplements might sound like a good idea because us humans are suggested to take some to help keep our bone structure strong.
+Some vets recommend specially formulated calcium supplements for large breed dogs.

-However, there is a big difference between what is good for humans and what is good for dogs, so it’s important to consider whether you should give them something like calcium supplements, or take other action to ensure that you are covering all of your bases.
-Just remember that owning a dog is supposed to be easy, but we as humans tend to complicate things.
+But there’s a big difference between what’s good for humans and what’s good for dogs.
+First, consider whether you should give them something like calcium supplements, or take other action to ensure that you are covering all of your bases.
+Caring for a dog is supposed to be easy, but we tend to complicate things.
 It’s good that you are thinking of their needs, and wondering if they need something like extra calcium, but try to get things in a set and forget mode.

-When you talk about supplementing, you are basically admitting that your dog is lacking something, and you’re trying to make up for it by giving it to them directly.
-The better approach is to make sure that they are getting all of the nutrients and minerals that they need from their daily intake of food.
-Dogs are great because you have almost total control about what you feed them, and how often.
-This means you can be sure they get what they need, and you’ll be sure they’ll eat it.
+When you talk about supplementing, it’s basically admitting that your dog is lacking something, and you’re trying to make up for it by giving it to them directly.
+A better approach is to make sure that they are getting all of the nutrients and minerals they need from their daily intake of food.
+You have almost total control about what you feed your dog, and how often.
+This means you can see to it that they get what they need including some calcium.

 Can I Give My Dog Calcium Supplements?
 Answer: Not Necessary

-A much easier option, and one that your dog will appreciate.
-If you already are feeding them a good dog food, and are still thinking you need more calcium, you probably don’t, there should be plenty contained in the food itself.
+That’s a much easier option and one that your dog will appreciate.
+If you already are feeding them a good dog food, and are still thinking they need more calcium, they probably don’t.
+There should be plenty of it contained in the food itself.

 Protecting Your Dog’s Diet

-Since you get to be the master of what enters your dogs system, you need to make sure they are getting what they need, and that includes a good brand of dog food.
+Since you get to be the master of what enters your dog’s system, make sure they are getting what they need.
+That, first and foremost, includes a good brand of dog food.
 This food should have as it’s first ingredient a meat based item, and then some vegetables and other vitamins and minerals after that.
-In this way you are giving them the calcium supplements or something similar in a natural way.
+In this way you are giving them calcium supplements or something similar in a natural way.

-Dogs are magnificently simple when it comes to what they need, so you don’t want to walk along the slippery slope of supplementing their diet.
+Dogs are magnificently simple when it comes to what they need.
+You don’t want to walk along the slippery slope of supplementing their diet unless they have special needs.
 You’ll just end up with tons of different supplements for all sorts of things that are bound to go wrong with them through the years.

-When their joints start to ache you might think to give them a Glucosamine supplement, or when they don’t have as much energy as they used to, you might think to supplement their diet with higher calories so they are more energetic.
-There’s just no end to it all, which is why you don’t want to start the process off now by using calcium supplements.
+When their joints start to ache you might think to give them a Glucosamine supplement.
+When they don’t have as much energy as they used to, you may think to supplement their diet with higher calories so they’re more energetic.
+There’s just no end to it all, which is why you don’t want to start the process off now by using something like calcium supplements.

-If you’re still wondering if your dog should have calcium, run it past your vet.
+If you’re still wondering if your dog should have calcium, or any other vitamin, run it past your vet.
 Although some vets have been known to prescribe calcium to older large sized breeds, this has been met with some opposition.